 - 200 cc = ~75 mph

 - 400 cc = ~90+ mph

 I was checking out a Honda Rebel 300cc last weekend, and in chatting with the sales person & doing some research, the 300 just doesn’t have the power.
 It seems hands down that people recommend the 500cc at a minimum if you’re looking to travel on the highway.
-I point this out because the 300 cc that can go 86 mph should be more than fine on the highway.
+I point this out because the 300 cc has a top speed of about 85 mph should be more than fine on the highway.
 There’s just a lot more to think about as part of the decision making process.

 The key takeaway here is that you can find slower or faster options in both categories – scooters and motorcycles.